2.d) Standard Model and Global Mechanics

 At this point, we are able to examine the problems of compatibility between the two models and propose solutions.

 In reality, it is difficult to make a precise comparison, since several criteria combine.
 Quantum Mechanics does not even know what mass is, nor the origin of mass, nor anything beyond its effects of inertia or gravitation.
 Moreover, it is always concerned with the wave-particle duality of light and the particle-wave nature of matter.
-As a result, it cannot tell the difference between particles with proper mass at rest and waves, or mechanical transmission of energy across the reticular structure of matter or global aether.
+As a result, it cannot tell the difference between particles with proper mass at rest and waves, or mechanical transmission of energy across the reticular structure of matter or global aether and of luminiferous aether.

 In fact, the name “particles without mass” immediately raises semantic issues.
 While the Standard Model establishes types of elementary particles based on their participation in the different basic interactions, the Global Model uses the composition of fundamental particles as the main element of classification.